Pincaptain/mediaframe/README.md

 # Mediaframe #

-.NET Framework Web Application for sharing pictures and moments with friends and followers.
+.NET Framework Web Application for sharing pictures and moments with friends and followers!